 Students who miss a test or assignment for reasons entirely beyond their control (e.g., illness) may request special consideration.

-Students who miss a test for valid reasons (e.g., illness) must submit their absence declaration via ACORN and email rsm100@utoronto.ca.
+Students who miss a test for valid reasons (e.g., illness) must submit their absence declaration via ACORN and a Request for Special Consideration.

 In such cases, students must: